Skip to content

 Coverage Analysis

 Brazil is the entire story.
 PagSeguro is the BACEN-licensed payment institution and the acquirer for its own card network, and Brazil generated >95% of TPV across 2025.
-PagSeguro International extends the brand to 16 other Latin American countries — Mexico, Argentina, Colombia, Chile, Peru, Uruguay and others — plus five European markets (Portugal, Spain, Turkey, Greece, Romania).
-What is important to understand: the international footprint is local-method acceptance, not direct local acquiring.
-PagSeguro does not hold PI licenses in Mexico, Argentina or the EU the way dLocal does.
-International transactions route through partner-bank arrangements.
-For an iGaming operator licensed only in Brazil under bet.br, that gap does not matter.
-For an operator with cross-border ambitions across LATAM and Europe, it is a real limitation.
+PagSeguro International extends the brand to 16 other Latin American countries (Mexico, Argentina, Colombia, Chile, Peru, Uruguay and others) plus five European markets (Portugal, Spain, Turkey, Greece, Romania).
+What is important to understand is that the international footprint is local-method acceptance rather than direct local acquiring: PagSeguro does not hold PI licenses in Mexico, Argentina or the EU the way dLocal does, and international transactions route through partner-bank arrangements.
+For an iGaming operator licensed only in Brazil under bet.br, that gap does not matter; for an operator with cross-border ambitions across LATAM and Europe, it is a real limitation.

 Regional Breakdown

 Inside Brazil, the depth is the differentiator.
-PIX is native and PagSeguro processes both standard one-time PIX and subscription PIX (Pix Automatico launched June 2025 by the Central Bank).
+PIX is native and PagSeguro processes both standard one-time PIX and subscription PIX (Pix Automatico, launched June 2025 by the Central Bank).
 Boleto Bancario for cash-based payers is fully integrated, with the standard 1-2 business day confirmation cycle.
 All major Brazilian card brands are accepted directly: Visa, Mastercard, American Express, Elo, Hipercard, Diners.
-Debit cards settle T+1, PIX settles instantly, credit cards settle on the standard 30-day cycle with antecipacao available at a 3.49% rate.
-For licensed iGaming operators, the relevant subset is PIX and debit — credit cards are no longer legal for deposits — and PagSeguro is one of the small set of providers with both BACEN PI licensing and direct national network membership for those rails.
+Debit cards settle T+1, PIX settles instantly, and credit cards settle on the standard 30-day cycle with antecipacao available at a 3.49% rate.
+For licensed iGaming operators, the relevant subset is PIX and debit, since credit cards are no longer legal for deposits, and PagSeguro is one of the small set of providers with both BACEN PI licensing and direct national network membership for those rails.

 Key Features for iGaming Operators